 Subscription site, providing full text of reported and unreported human rights cases from the European Court of Human Rights (ECHR) and domestic courts.
 (Some transcripts are only available through the Transcripts Express service at an additional cost.)
 Other content includes full text of selected treaties, including an analysis of the European Convention on Human Rights; the Human Rights Act 1998, both consolidated and original versions; key legislation and proposed legislation; comments on domestic and ECHR cases; and summaries of relevant articles.
 The Human Rights section of Lawtel is updated daily and can be found under the ‘Specialist Areas’ drop down menu.

-Liberty, also known as the National Council for Civil Liberties, is an independent organisation seeking to protect civil liberties and promote human rights in England and Wales.
-Includes press releases, articles on different aspects of the Human Rights Act 1998, plus details of current and completed test cases, which Liberty has taken to higher English Courts and the European Court of Human Rights.
+Liberty, also known formally as the National Council for Civil Liberties, is an independent organisation seeking to protect civil liberties and promote human rights in England and Wales.
+Site content includes press releases, articles on different aspects of the Human Rights Act 1998, plus details of current and completed test cases, which Liberty has taken to higher English courts and the European Court of Human Rights.

-The Commission was set up in March 1999 under section 68 of the Northern Ireland Act 1998 in compliance with the commitment made by the British Government in the Good Friday Agreement.
-The site includes human rights related legislation and policy documents, press releases, speeches and articles, from 1999 onwards.
+The Commission is the independent national human rights institution for Northern Ireland.
+It was set up in March 1999 under the Northern Ireland Act 1998 in compliance with the commitment made by the British Government in the Good Friday Agreement.
+The site includes human rights related legislation and policy documents, press releases, speeches and articles.

 Project Diana is an online human rights archive at Yale Law School.
 Selected cases and documents are available on the web site.

 UNHCR is the UN agency responsible for safeguarding the rights and well-being of refugees.
 Its web site provides detailed information, news, online documents and statistics.
-Select Resources to access the searchable “Refworld” database of online country information, legal information, policy documents and reference documents.
+The site’s “Refworld” provides a searchable database of online country information, legal information, policy documents and reference documents.

-The full text English language version of the Declaration on the site of the UN’s Office of the High Commissioner for Human Rights.
-Click on Search by Translations or Regions near the top left of the page for access to all translations (over 300), arranged either alphabetically or by region.
+The full text English and French language versions of the Universal Declaration of Human Rights on the site of the UN’s Office of the High Commissioner for Human Rights.
+Also available are translations into more than 500 languages and dialects.

-The Universal Human Rights Index is a project developed by the Institute of Public Law of the University of Bern, Switzerland.
-The index provides access to documents of the United Nations human rights treaty bodies and the Special Procedures of Humans Rights Council.
+The Universal Human Rights Index is designed to facilitate access to documents of the United Nations human rights treaty bodies and the Special Procedures and the Universal Periodic Review of the UN Humans Rights Council.
 It contains all concluding observations issued by the treaty bodies from the year 2000 onwards, as well as reports published by the Special Procedures since 2006.
 Documents can be accessed by country, rights or body.

 Established in 1994 to promote human rights and international justice, this research and training centre is now part of Berkeley Law, the UC Berkeley School of Law.
 The Human Rights Center (HRC) has conducted human rights investigations in more than a dozen countries, including the United States, Iraq, Rwanda, Uganda, Burma and the former Yugoslavia.
 The site includes information on both current and completed projects.
 Also available are a range of publications, including HRC reports, articles and bibliographies.

-Contains over 60,000 documents on human rights and related material, and a comprehensive set of links to over 4,000 other sites, arranged by topic, region and organisation.
+This comprehensive research tool contains over 60,000 documents on human rights and related material, and links to over 4,000 other sites, arranged by topic, region and organisation.

 The US Department of State’s web pages dedicated to human rights issues.
 The site includes country reports from around the world arranged by year, region and country.
-The archive goes back to 1993.
-Also included are reports prepared by the State Department on issues such as torture and racial discrimination.
+The archive goes back to 1999.